April 20, 2023

 Web Hosting:

-If you’re serious about blogging, you should use a self-hosted WordPress site (not to be confused with WordPress.com, which is NOT recommended).
+If you’re serious about blogging, you should probably use a self-hosted WordPress site (not to be confused with WordPress.com, which I do not usually recommend).

 With self-hosted WordPress, you have full control over your website, including the ability to install custom themes and plugins, monetize your site through advertising or selling products, and have access to the source code.